 Is your company prepared if there is an injury at your work site?
 Do you know what to do if an employee is injured?
 What forms do you need to file with your carrier and the state workers’ compensation bureaus for the injury?

-8 Steps for Reporting Injuries in the Workplace
+8 Steps to Reporting an Injury in the Workplace

 When a workplace injury occurs, there are procedures that must be followed by both the employer and the injured employee to be compliant with workers’ compensation laws.
 These requirements could vary from state to state, but most of the general responsibilities for both parties apply across the country.

 in place will help to make sure the injured worker gets prompt care and will assist in making the worker’s compensation claim process go smoothly.
-Here’s what to do when a workplace injury occurs:
+Here’s how to report an injury at work properly.